 Making your mark in a boy's club

-👉 Full transparency – I have been a card-carrying member of the Ellen Oppenheim fan club for at least 2 decades.
+👉 The Scoop – Full transparency – I have been a card-carrying member of the Ellen Oppenheim fan club for at least 2 decades.
 But don’t let the friendly accent, which still retains a bit of her southern origins, fool you.
 Ellen is a New Yorker through and through.
 Sharp, tough, resilient, she’s made her mark in an industry that was a real boy’s club.

-👉 Along the way, Ellen worked on some of the most iconic accounts such as Nabisco, and SCJ; won several “MediaWeek Plan of the Year” awards, drove the agency into direct marketing and more.
+Along the way, Ellen worked on some of the most iconic accounts such as Nabisco, and SCJ; won several “MediaWeek Plan of the Year” awards, drove the agency into direct marketing and more.

-👉 Decisive moment – Ellen was interviewing for an internal promotion.
+👉 Decisive Moment #1 – Ellen was interviewing for an internal promotion.
 After the interview, she circled back to her uber-boss and simply said “I don’t know if I told you how I want the job”.
 At that moment, she realized the importance of self-advocating, merging the emotional and intellectual parts and standing up for yourself.

 Add comment